Tradeswomen for Diversity

 What can it do for me?

 A crucial aspect of the CITB Funding Programme is that whenever a project finishes, we share its products with other construction firms.
 Tradeswomen into Maintenance is a sustainable model that can be transferred and embedded by other construction employers.
-All of the project resources (External link - Opens in a new tab or window) developed are free and available to download so you can use them too for your business.

 In the past our industry’s been guilty of not sharing best practice or lessons learned from particular initiatives, good or otherwise.
 If we’re going to solve all the ills of the construction industry, we need to follow this collaborative approach and work together to encourage diversity.